 In his spare time Chris uses funny voices to say silly things to make his kids laugh because there is no better sound.

-After more than 2.5 years of working nationally to advance high-quality blended learning at scale with The Learning Accelerator, John is now Principal Consultant at Moss & Steel, an education-focused consulting firm based in Portland, OR.
-John has spent nearly fifteen years in the field of education, including having taught middle school; led the programmatic efforts of a rigorous out-of- school academic enrichment program; guided principal and teacher professional development; and served as a district-wide manager.
-In addition, John was most recently the deputy director for Grantmakers for Education, a national nonprofit whose mission is to promote excellence in education philanthropy.
+John Branam is the Executive Director of the 1Million Project, Sprint’s effort to help close the opportunity gap by providing one million devices and free connectivity to high school students across American who do not internet access at home.
+Sprint believes potential is everywhere, but opportunity is not.
+Prior to joining the 1Million Project, John spent 2.5 years with the Learning Accelerator.
+John has spent fifteen years in the field of education, including having taught middle school; led the programmatic efforts of a rigorous out-of- school academic enrichment program; guided principal and teacher professional development; and served as a district-wide manager for a large urban school district.
+In addition, John served as the deputy director for Grantmakers for Education, a national nonprofit whose mission is to promote excellence in education philanthropy.

 John earned his B.A. in political science from Washington and Lee University and a J.D. from the University of Oregon School of Law.
-John is also a returned Peace Corps Volunteer (South Africa) and a doting father.
+John is also a returned Peace Corps Volunteer (South Africa) and a doting father of two young children.

 Lisa Duty is a recognized national expert in personalized and blended learning who has counseled dozens of State Education Agencies, Gubernatorial Offices, nonprofits, foundations, professional service providers and school districts regarding education innovation.